Skip to content

 Eventual Glucose

-Watch the eventual glucose, current glucose and prediction curve in the Glucose Chart to understand Loop recommendations for insulin delivery adjustment.
-Loop is looking at current glucose, glucose momentum, carbs on board, insulin on board, and retrospective trends to predict an eventual glucose.
-Its current decisions are based on predicted, actual and eventual glucose.
+Watch the eventual glucose, current glucose and prediction curve in the Glucose Chart to understand recommendations for insulin delivery adjustment.
+The Loop app is looking at current glucose, glucose momentum, carbs on board, insulin on board, and retrospective trends to predict an eventual glucose.
+Its current decisions are based on actual, predicted and eventual glucose.
+Predictions for the first three hours of insulin duration of activity are given more emphasis than later predictions when deciding how much insulin should be recommended or withheld from basal.

-If there is a dip in the predicted glucose below the Glucose Safety Limit, Loop will not recommend insulin even if the eventual glucose is above your Correction Range.
+If there is a dip in the predicted glucose below the Glucose Safety Limit, the Loop app will not recommend insulin even if the eventual glucose is above your Correction Range.

-• In Closed Loop mode, Loop automatically decreases insulin delivery using a temp basal of 0 U/hr until the predicted glucose exceeds the Glucose Safety Limit
+• In Closed Loop mode, the Loop app automatically decreases insulin delivery using a temp basal of 0 U/hr until the predicted glucose exceeds the Glucose Safety Limit

-• When you tap on the Bolus icon in the Toolbar, Loop recommends insulin delivery only after predicted glucose is above Glucose Safety Limit
+• When you tap on the Bolus icon in the Toolbar, the Loop app recommends insulin delivery only after predicted glucose is above Glucose Safety Limit

-• In Closed Loop mode, Loop automatically increases insulin delivery only after predicted glucose is above the bottom of the Correction Range
+• In Closed Loop mode, the Loop app automatically increases insulin delivery only after predicted glucose is above the bottom of the Correction Range

 If the Loop predictions don't match your experience, your settings may need to be adjusted.